-Cross-Site Request Forgery (also known as XSRF, CSRF, and Cross Site Reference Forgery) works by exploiting the trust that a site has for the user.
+Cross-Site Request Forgery (also known as XSRF, CSRF, and Cross-Site Reference Forgery) works by exploiting the trust that a site has for the user.

-CSRF is an attack which forces an end user to execute unwanted actions on a web application in which he/she is currently authenticated.
+CSRF is an attack that forces an end user to execute unwanted actions on a web application in which he/she is currently authenticated.
 With a little help of social engineering (like sending a link via email/chat), an attacker may trick the users of a web application into executing actions of the attacker’s choosing.

 A CSRF attack does not exploit any browser vulnerability.
-As long as a user is logged into the vulnerable web site, simply browsing a malicious webpage can lead to unintended operations performed on the vulnerable web site.
+As long as a user is logged into the vulnerable website, simply browsing a malicious webpage can lead to unintended operations performed on the vulnerable website.

-Launching such CSRF attacks is possible in practice because many users browse multiple sites in parallel, and users often do not explicitly log out when they ﬁnish using a web site.
+Launching such CSRF attacks is possible in practice because many users browse multiple sites in parallel, and users often do not explicitly log out when they ﬁnish using a website.
 A CSRF attack can also be carried out without a user visiting a malicious webpage.
 In a recent CSRF attack against residential ADSL routers in Mexico, an e-mail with a malicious IMG tag was sent to victims.
-By viewing the email message, the user initiated an HTTP request, which sent a router command to change the DNS entry of a leading Mexican bank, making any subsequent access by a user to the bank go through the attacker’s server.
+By viewing the email message, the user-initiated an HTTP request, which sent a router command to change the DNS entry of a leading Mexican bank, making any subsequent access by a user to the bank go through the attacker’s server.

 Sources: OWASP Foundation, Wikipedia & Indusface Internal Analysis